 We should always be on the lookout for those who are seeking the answer, but need some help understanding the way.
-After they become Christians, people still need for someone more mature to be with them and continue teaching them until they mature.
+After they become Christians, people still need for someone more mature to be with them and continue teaching them, to mature them.